-^fontenc package, see also inputenc of xindy, then the package option german, or ngerman, will allow you to use makeindex.'s -g., option.
+or -L polish or -L icelandic of xindy, then the package option german or ngerman, will allow you to use makeindex or so option.
 No UTF-8 support has been detected for this document.
-The stripaccents, package option will effectively do, for example, \index{elite@\'elite} whereas the nostripaccents, package option will effectively do, for example, \index{\'elite}.
+The stripaccents package option will effectively do, for example, \index{elite@\'elite} whereas the nostripaccents, package option will effectively do, for example, \index{\'elite}.
 These options have no effect in UTF-8 mode.

-s.
-Don't forget there's also a 'number group, so let's have some numbers.
-The Hitchhiker's Guide to the Galaxy. has of course propelled the number 42· to stardom, as the answer to life·, the universe· and everything.
-We usually deal in base 10·, but sometimes base 16· is useful to programmers, and computers prefer base 2· (and 2· is the only even· prime number·).
-A century· in cricket· means 100· runs, and in the calendar· 100· years.
-If you're using xindy·, you can provide a numbers group by adding the following to your .xdy module:
+8. Don't forget there's also a 'number group, so let's have some numbers.
+The Hitchhiker's Guide to the Galaxy. has of course propelled the number 42 to stardom, as the answer to life, the universe and everything.
+We usually deal in base 10, but sometimes base 16 is useful to programmers, and computers prefer base 2 (and 2 is the only even prime number).
+A century in cricket means 100 runs, and in the calendar 100 years.
+If you're using xindy, you can provide a numbers group by adding the following to your .xdy module: